Herzlich Willkommen zurück!

 Use a log to track your words and how many days you work on them.
 Or write a check on your calendar.
 Or enter it into your digital calendar, where you can use the search feature to track “Wortschatzarbeit” and see how many sessions you did.

 Whichever method you choose, remember: you still need to review old(er) vocabulary words to keep them fresh—keep learning them until they’re old hat.
 Leave known words for days when you’re too tired or unmotivated for something new, but you can easily grab old flashcards and simply flip through them.

 You may surprise yourself!

 Remember yesterday's post was Part 1 and here's the link.
-Be sure to Subscribe to Das Blog on the right so you automatically receive tomorrow's blog post with the free, bonus worksheet!
+Be sure to check out tomorrow's blog post with the free, bonus worksheet!